 Please submit the Journal Receipt deposits in person to the University Cashier and obtain a receipt copy during regular cashier hours.
 Please do not send deposit items through house mail, leave them at the Accounting front desk, or place them in the depository near the Cashier’s Office, as they will not be processed.
 Cash items must be verified in person before they can be accepted or processed.

 In general, the funds should be credited to a Biola department’s income account.
 If the funds represent a reimbursement to Biola, then the funds should be credited to the original expense account from which the original disbursement was made.
-The detail code to credit (C) the deparmtent is MISC.
+The detail code to credit (C) the department is MISC.
 The description field is limited to 30 spaces and characters and special symbols or characters (such as , . / - # &) cannot be used in the description.
-The description field dictates the actual description appearing on deparment's general ledger details.
+The description field dictates the actual description appearing on department general ledger details.
 So please refrain from using overly simplified or generic descriptions such as “deposit,” “sales,” or “check.”
 Please select a description that is helpful to the users.
-For example, if the deposit represents a refund from a conference hotel, use a description such as “Sheraton Miami Conf Refund.”
+For example, if the deposit represents a refund from a conference hotel, use description such as “Sheraton Miami Conf Refund.”

 You may itemize your individual checks with different descriptions on each line (line 1-4) or you may combine all of your checks in one lump sum deposit.
 If your deposit requires more than four itemizations, please use additional and separate Journal Receipt forms.
 If you itemize your checks, you can use the Payment Number field to reference the check number.
 Otherwise, the Payment Number field can be left blank.
-Please note that the Payment Number is for reference only and cannot be used as a search function.
+Please note that the Payment Number is for reference only and cannot be used as a searchable field.
 The Fund, Organization, and Account fields are required and if filled out correctly, the IFAS# and Program fields are not required and will auto populate during the data entry process.

-For sales without profit, please credit funds back to the expenditure line that was originally used in the purchase of the merchandise.
+Deposits for merchandise sales (e.g. T-shirts, sweatshirts, books, CDs, or tapes) require appropriate sales tax amount to be remitted to the State of California.
 Please contact the Accounting Department with any questions about the sales tax or use tax.